There are conflicting reports all over the internet about “what is the best size slow cooker for a family of 4”.

 This is a great-looking kitchen appliance with many practical functions and will be a feature on any kitchen counter.
 I don’t think you would be disappointed if you do go ahead and purchase this slow cooker.

 Frequently Asked Questions

 What Is the best size for a slow cooker?

-The best size slow cooker is one that serves the number of people you feed on a regular basis and the serving size they require.
-Leftovers are a great bonus so choosing a slow cooker that is a little larger than your needs is a good choice.
+The best size slow cooker serves the number of people you feed regularly and the serving size they require.
+Leftovers are a great bonus, so choosing a slow cooker a little larger than your needs is a good choice.

 6-quart slow cooker too big